 After taking 500ug of acid alone on a fair October night, and then smoking a bowl of weed in attempt to reach greater and higher mystical states, I descended into hell.

-Instead of revisiting the chemical-induced transcendent bliss consciousness I had become accustomed to, I entered the dark underworld of the collective unconscious, submerged in the ancestral pain and suffering of all sentient beings for 8 hours.
+Instead of revisiting the chemical-induced transcendent bliss consciousness I had become accustomed to, I entered the dark underworld of the collective unconscious, submerged in the ancestral pain and suffering of all sentient beings—for hours.

 I experienced visions and sensations of violent war, global famine, nauseating illness and environmental destruction.
-I saw and felt addiction, rape, loss, scandal, disaster, betrayal, judgement, despair, dread, hopelessness, humiliation, guilt, failure, shame, death.
-At times, I felt as if my experience was destroying the whole world.
-The end of the world rested on my shoulders.
-I was given the world, a loving mother and father, a stable household, a healthy body.
-But I dropped it, shattering it all beyond repair.
+I vividly and viscerally experienced addiction, rape, loss, scandal, disaster, betrayal, judgement, despair, dread, hopelessness, humiliation, guilt, failure, shame, death.
+At times, I was destroying the whole world.
+The end of the whole world lay in my hands.
+I was given the world—a loving mother and father, a stable household, a healthy body—but I dropped it and shattered it beyond repair.

 My life was being ruined forever and it was all my fault.
-I was dying an unexpected and accidental death, and everyone was going to shake their heads in disappointment.
+I was dying an unexpected and accidental death.
+All my family and friends shook their heads in sad disappointment.
+I sobbed at visions of my parents and siblings crying above me as I lay in hell, forever.

 The scenery changed.
 I wasn’t in an infinitely deep hole anymore.
-I was in my room again, but, I was still in hell.
-A ladder which would take me out of hell and into heaven appeared, but alas, as I moved to grasp it, it vanished into smoke.
+I was in my room again, but still in hell.
+A ladder which would take me out of hell and into heaven appeared, but alas, as I moved to grasp it, it only led to my bunk bed.
+I was trapped.

-I didn’t know what to do.
-I froze.
+I didn’t know what to do, so I froze.

 As far as I could tell, I had been cursed.
 Punished.
 Rejected.
 Abandoned.